kjahan/k_means/README.md

 K-Means
 =======

-K-Means Clustering Algortihm

 ## General description

-This code is a Python implementation of k-means clustering algorithm.
+This project is a Python implementation of k-means clustering algorithm.

 ## Input

-A list of points in the plane where each point is represented by a latitude/longitude pair.
+A list of points in two-dimensional space where each point is represented by a latitude/longitude pair.

 ## Output

 The clusters of points.

+## How to run:

+python run.py --input YOUR_LOC_FILE --clusters CLUSTERS_NO

+Note that the runner expects the location file be in data folder.

 ## Technical details